 Acknowledgements.
 This work is part of the activities of the World Meteorological Organization (WMO) Commission for Instruments and Methods of Observations (CIMO) Izaña test bed for aerosols and water vapor remote sensing instruments.
-Authors thank the BSRN for providing quality control tools and maintaining a centralized quality-assured database.
-Authors are grateful to Robert P. Stone (NOAA, National Oceanic and Atmospheric Administration) for his audit visit to the Izaña Observatory and corresponding proposal to enroll BSRN, and to

-- 15 Dr. Ells Dutton (passed away in 2012) for presenting the candidacy of the Izaña station in the 11th Biennial Baseline Surface Radiation Network (BSRN) Scientific Review and Workshop (New Zeland).
-The careful daily maintenance work made by IZA observers and SIEL-TEC Canarias technicians is very much appreciated.
-Antonio Cruz, Izaña Atmospheric Research Center computer technician, helped in the development of BSRN.
-Most of the instruments pictures of this work were provided by Conchy Bayo.
-Authors appreciate the PMOD/WRC calibration facilities and collaboration.
-The IZA BSRN program has benefited from results obtained within POLARMOON project funded - 20 by the Ministerio de Economía y Competividad from Spain, CTM2015-66742-R. We also acknowledge our colleague Dr Celia Milford for improving the English language of the manuscript.
+The authors thank the BSRN for providing quality control tools and maintaining a centralized quality-assured database.
+Authors are grateful to Robert P. Stone (NOAA, National Oceanic and Atmospheric Administration) for his audit visit to the Izaña Observatory and corresponding proposal to enroll in the BSRN, and to Ells Dutton (who passed away in 2012) for presenting the candidacy of the Izaña station at the 11th Biennial Baseline Surface Radiation Network (BSRN) Scientific Review and Workshop (New Zealand).
+The careful daily maintenance work made by IZA observers and SIELTEC Canarias technicians is very much appreciated.
+Antonio Cruz, the Izaña Atmospheric Research Center computer technician, helped in the development of BSRN.
+Most of the instrument pictures in this work were provided by Conchy Bayo.
+The authors appreciate the PMOD/WRC calibration facilities and collaboration.
+The IZA BSRN program has benefited from results obtained within POLARMOON project funded by the Ministerio de Economía y Competividad from Spain, CTM2015-66742-R. We also acknowledge our colleague Dr. Celia Milford for improving the English language of the manuscript.